Our Training Program is supported in part by / Ce projet est financé en partie par:

 - Build community relationships

-Beryth Strong presented five Graduates with their certificates during the Annual Holiday Breakfast at the Hotel Fort Garry on Monday, December 4, 2017
+Beryth Strong presented five Graduates with their certificates during the Annual Holiday Breakfast at the Hotel Fort Garry on Monday, December 4, 2017.
+Join us this year for 2 more presentations.

 Dale Watts Ervin Gerbrandt John Honer